tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Use Simple Routing when you want to route requests towards one service such as a web server
 - Simple Routing doesn't support health checks or failover routing - all values are returned for a record when queried

+### Route 53 - Health Checks

+Amazon Route 53 health checks monitor the health and performance of your web applications, web servers, and other resources.
+Each health check that you create can monitor one of the following:

+- The health of a specified resource, such as a web server
+- The status of other health checks
+- The status of an Amazon CloudWatch alarm
+- Health check are separate from, but are used by records
+- Health checkers located globally
+- Health checkers check every 30s (every 10s costs extra)
+- TCP, HTTP, HTTPS, HTTP with string matching
+- Healthy or Unhealthy
+- Endpoint, CloudWatch Alarm, Checks of Checks (calculated health)